Former Vice President Kamala Harris says she will not run for California governor in 2026

 She has not ruled out another run for president, after unsuccessful bids in 2020 and 2024.
 It’s not known when she will make that decision.

-In her statement, Harris never mentions Trump directly but said “our politics, our government, and our institutions have too often failed the American people, culminating in this moment of crisis.”
+Harris didn't mention Trump directly in her statement, but said “our politics, our government, and our institutions have too often failed the American people, culminating in this moment of crisis.”

 “In the United States of America, power must lie with the people.
 And We, the People must use our power to fight for freedom, opportunity, fairness and the dignity of all.
 I will remain in that fight,” the statement said.